FieryLightning/astro-quickstart/README.md

 ## Quick Setup + Deploy Option

-Click this button and it will help you create a new repo, create a new Netlify project, and deploy!
+Click this button and it will help you create a new repo, create a new Netlify project, and then deploy!

 [![Deploy to Netlify Button](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/astro-quickstart)